Featured site: Add to your normal language learning program with a few 1:1 lessons from iTalki with a native speaker of that language

 To turn on form fill in Firefox, make sure the settings in the image above are checked.
 If you can't see the image clearly, the settings are listed here:

-1. Ask to save logins and passwords for websites
+1. Ask to save passwords

-2. Autofill logins and passwords
+2. Autofill usernames and passwords

 3. Autofill addresses

-4. Autofill credit cards
+4. Autofill payment methods

 Remember, you want to be sure to check these checkboxes to enable autofill.
 Firefox will will out web forms automatically.